D3: The Mighty Ducks: Plot

-Following Charlie's lead, the team starts following Orion's two-way strategy, and prior to the JV-Varsity game, Orion brings back the Duck jerseys, giving the team a renewed vigor.
-Throughout the game, the Varsity dominates on offense.
-However, the Ducks play good defense and manage to keep the game scoreless after two periods.
-During the second intermission, Dean Portman returns to the team, giving them a much-needed spark.
-Late in the game, the Ducks get two penalties and must play 5-vs.-3.
-With seconds left in the match, Charlie gets a breakaway and beats all the defensemen and goalie; he passes the puck back to Goldberg, now a defenseman, who scores into a wide-open net as time expires, securing a 1–0 victory for the Ducks.
+Inspired by Charlie’s renewed leadership, the team fully commits to Orion’s system.
+Before the final game between junior varsity and varsity, Orion restores the Ducks’ jerseys, giving the team a renewed sense of identity and purpose.
+During the game, the varsity team dominates offensively, but the Ducks hold strong on defense, keeping the score tied through two periods.
+During the second intermission, Dean Portman returns, providing a crucial boost.
+Late in the game, the Ducks must kill a 5-on-3 penalty.
+With only seconds remaining, Charlie breaks away from the defense and draws the goalie, then passes the puck back to Goldberg—now playing defense—who scores into an open net as time expires, securing a 1–0 victory.